escobard/share/documentation/concept.md

-# Concept

-## Share - An Ethereum automated charitable contributions product
+# Share - An Ethereum automated charitable contributions product

-This proof of concept is built with the purpose of delivering a product that automatically handles peer-to-charity contributions facilitated by the ethereum protocol.
+This product automates peer-to-charity donations, facilitated by the ethereum protocol.

-In addition to automated transaction handling, this product also:
+In addition:

-1) takes 4% of every donation and places it in a lottery which awards 5 random donors at the end of every month.
+1) 4% of every donation is placed in a lottery.
+    - awarded to 5 random donors at the end of every month.
+    - lottery fulfillment to be automated for v2.0.
-2) retains 1% of every donation to fund product advancement.
+2) 1% of every donation is returned to the product ownner.

+Production version available here: https://share-ui.herokuapp.com/

 ## Product Technology

+This product follows the traditional MVC (Model View Controller) paradigm where:
+    - The Model = the Ethereum blockchain protocol - is handled in the `/ethereum` directory
+    - The View = the React user interface - is handled in the `/ui` directory
+    - The Controller = the Node restful api  - handled in the `/api` directory

-The following technology was chosen to rapidly deliver a production ready decentralized product:
+In addition, the following stack was chosen to rapidly deliver a production ready decentralized product:

 1) Heroku for automatic deployment / hosting of the UI / API layers.
 2) CircleCI for continuous integration and deployment.